zuixjs/zuixjs.org/source/pages/documentation/active_refresh/index.md

 [{ContextController}.declare(..)](../api/zuix/ContextController#declare)
 method, will be also available.

+<a id="scoped_scripts"></a>
 ## Scoped scripts

-Scoped scripts are executed inside the component's context, and anything declared in it is only visible within the same component's context.
-They can only be declared inline, wrapped in a `<script>` tag, with the attribute `type="jscript"` and as direct children of the component's host element, or outside it, if the script tag's attribute `for="<context_id>"` is added (where `<context_id>` is the value of `z-context` attribute).
+Scoped scripts are executed within the context of a component, and anything declared inside of it is visible only within that component's context.
+They can be only declared inline, wrapped in a `<script>` tag, with the attribute `type="jscript"` and as direct children of the component's host element, or outside it, if the script tag's attribute `for="<context_id>"` is added (where `<context_id>` is the value of `z-context` attribute).
 If multiple `jscript` occurrences are found, they will be merged into a single script.